Healthy Homes Assessment Roys Hill

 Home Assessments Roys Hill for Rental Properties

-• Is the space under the floor insulated and is a ground moisture barrier in place?
+• Is the space under the floor insulated and is a ground water barrier in place?

-• Does the home has enough ventilation, including extractor fans?
+• Does the home have adequate ventilation?
+This includes extractor fans?

 home assessments for rental properties